iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Note: Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Note: Third-party sites are not government-sponsored websites.
+Consequently, the reliability and precision of record results cannot be assured.
 Notwithstanding, they are a convenient option for property record lookup, Iowa lien searches, VIN checks and for the retrieval of civil court case information.
 Also, individuals working with the media should make their requests to the Judicial Branch Communications Directors.
 Others can make theirs to the Clerk of the court where the case was filed or recorded.
 Or they can perform an online case search.

 Once a request is made with sufficient details of the case, a response will be made promptly, although this depends on the size of the file requested and other factors.
 If the records do not exist, the Clerk will inform the person requesting it, and if it’s a confidential one, the court personnel will deny the request while providing reasons for the action and showing the claim of confidentiality.